pkafel/books-notes/rdp.md

 >Designing the flow of messages through a Reactive application, it is important to keep the paths short and the messages flowing in one direction as much as possible, always toward the logical destination of the data.

 >Messages may be sent directly to an actor or to a supervisor acting as a router if the actor itself performs risky operations such as I/O. For this reason, you will see some message flows that are directed from a module to its descendant; but in most cases the supervisor is only involved as a proxy, and the real client is not part of the same supervision subtree.
 In general, most message flows are horizontal, and supervision is performed on the vertical axis.

+## Chapter 12

+### Simple component pattern

+> A component shall do only one thing, but do it in full.

+Implementation of Single Responsibility principle on the system level.
+By recursive process one needs to identify responsibilities and separate them into dedicated components.

+### The Error Kernel pattern

+> In a supervision hierarchy, keep important application state or functionality near the root while delegating risky operations towards the leaves.

+Important state and functionality should be placed near the top of the hierarchy and the more risky opearation should be place closer to the leaves of the hierarchy.
+Pattern should be applied if the system has components with different reliability requirements and significantly different failure probability.

+### Let It Crash pattern

+> Prefer a full component restart to internal failure handling.